There’s nothing quite like buying something on the cheap, especially for smaller businesses that are just getting off the ground.

 Square also curates integrations with other popular software tools that e-commerce businesses use.

-Physicians, doctors, and other medical professionals can use JotForm to create customizable HIPAA-compliant online forms that can securely collect protected health information and payments from patients.
-Case in point: San Francisco dentist Dr. Cynthia Brattesani allows patients to pay their bills online through Square using a JotForm payment form embedded on her website.
+Physicians, doctors, and other medical professionals can use Jotform to create customizable HIPAA-friendly online forms that can securely collect protected health information and payments from patients.
+Case in point: San Francisco dentist Dr. Cynthia Brattesani allows patients to pay their bills online through Square using a Jotform payment form embedded on her website.

 Regardless of how you integrate Square’s services into your online strategy, and whether you have a free or paid plan with other software solutions, Square will charge a 2.9 percent fee, plus 30 cents, on each transaction.